 Two forms of gonadotropin-releasing hormone (GnRH), GnRH-I and GnRH-II, are commonly present in mammals.
-The main hormone controlling reproduction is GnRH-I acting through its receptor GnRHR-I, whereas the function of GnRH-II is unknown.
+The main hormone controlling reproduction is GnRH-I acting through its receptor (GnRHR-I), whereas the function of GnRH-II is unknown.
 In primates, it has been suggested that GnRH-II is a specific agonist for the structurally distinct GnRHR-II.
-Here we compared effects of GnRH-I and GnRH-II, on intracellular calcium and gonadotropin hormone release in neonatal rat gonadotrophs in vitro and the dependence of agonist actions on cyclic nucleotide levels.
-Both agonists elevated intracellular calcium and stimulated gonadotropin secretion in a concentration dependent manner, with comparable peak amplitudes but GnRH-I was 3-times more potent than GnRH-II.
+Here we compared effects of GnRH-I and GnRH-II on intracellular calcium and gonadotropin hormone release in neonatal rat gonadotrophs in vitro and the dependence of agonist actions on cyclic nucleotide levels.
+Both agonists elevated intracellular calcium and stimulated gonadotropin secretion in a concentration-dependent manner, with comparable peak amplitudes, but GnRH-I was three times more potent than GnRH-II.
 Antide, a specific GnRHR-I antagonist, completely blocked the action of both agonists on gonadotropin release.
-Inhibition of adenylyl cyclase activity by melatonin and MDL significantly attenuated GnRH-I and GnRH-II-induced calcium signaling and gonadotropin release, whereas inhibition of soluble guanylyl cyclase activity was ineffective.
+Inhibition of adenylyl cyclase activity by melatonin and MDL significantly attenuated GnRH-I- and GnRH-II-induced calcium signaling and gonadotropin release, whereas inhibition of soluble guanylyl cyclase activity was ineffective.
 GnRH-II also generated calcium oscillations in a fraction of gonadotrophs not expressing melatonin receptors.
-These results indicate the coordinate actions of GnRHR-I on gonadotropin release through intracellular calcium and cyclic nucleotide signaling, and that GnRH-II is less potent agonist for this receptor in neonatal gonadotrophs.
+These results indicate that GnRH-I and GnRH-II act on the same GnRHR to stimulate gonadotropin release through intracellular calcium and cyclic nucleotide signaling, and that GnRH-II is less potent agonist for this receptor in neonatal rat gonadotrophs.

-Key words: Gonadotropin-releasing hormone, GnRH-II, Melatonin, LH, FSH, Neonatal Rats.
+Key words

+Gonadotropin-releasing hormone \bullet GnRH-II \bullet Melatonin \bullet LH \bullet FSH \bullet Neonatal Rats